 LocalUsersAndGroups makes it reasonably straight forward to add and remove named users and groups from any local group.
 The Administrators group is the most obvious one IT teams will want to control, but any group can be managed using these XML settings.
-You can use it to comply with some common best practice recommendations, though for more advanced control of local administrative rights, consider options such as Local Administrator Password Solution (LAPS).
+You can use it to comply with some common best practice recommendations, though for more advanced control of local administrative rights, consider options such as the Microsoft LAPS (Local Administrator Password Solution).

 More in Windows 10

 Microsoft Offers Temporary Fix for Start menu or UWP App Freezing Issues on Windows 11 and 10